julian-garcia/the-monkees/README.md

 ## Languages and Frameworks Used
     HTML5, CSS3, Bootstrap v4.1.1,
     Hover.css Javascript CDN,
-    Fontawesome, Google Fonts
+    Fontawesome, Google Fonts, Colour scheme to determine a colour

 ## Development Method
-Pre development wireframes were created using Balsamiq (see Wireframes.pdf) The site was developed in Cloud9 within an Ubuntu based workspace using a mobile first approach.
+Pre development wireframes were created using Balsamiq (see [wireframes.pdf](wireframes.pdf)) The site was developed in Cloud9 within an Ubuntu based workspace using a mobile first approach.
 To ensure responsiveness of the site all changes were tested using Responsive Design Mode in Safari.
 Having commited all changes to git, the site was deployed to Github.
+Website [coolors.co](https://coolors.co) was used to determine a colour scheme that uses complementary colours (see [palette.pdf](palette.pdf)).